mdsol/mauth-client-ruby/doc/mauth-proxy.md

 The last command-line argument MUST be a target URI to which requests will be forwarded.

 The `--no-authenticate` option disables response authentication from the target service.

+The `--browser_proxy` option switches to browser proxy mode and is intended to be used when the proxy is used in conjunction with a web broser that is set to use this proxy.

 All other options are passed along to rack.
 Available options can be viewed by running rackup -h, and are also listed
 below: